This page will eventually host the website for

 My goal is to tell these first two stories fully and fairly.
 I’ll delve into history and economics, but the main approach I’ll take to capitalism is moral psychology.
 The exploitation and liberation stories are above all moral stories, driven by moral intuitions, and intimately bound up with political agendas.
 Three Stories about Capitalism continues the themes introduced in my last book, The Righteous Mind.
 I’ll present the three basic principles of moral psychology and show how each one helps us understand the wildly different views of capitalism held by progressives, conservatives, and libertarians.

 After telling the exploitation and liberation stories, I’ll tell the third story about capitalism – a more balanced and integrated story – that is taking shape among diverse thinkers in the early 21st century.
 This story starts with the liberation story but then takes seriously the critiques of the exploitation story.
-It takes it as proven that free markets are the only known engines of prosperity, and the only hope for ending world poverty.
+It takes it as demonstrated that free markets are the most powerful engines of prosperity, and are essential for ending world poverty.
 But in this story, there is no idolatry of markets.

 Rather, it’s a story about humanity’s discovery of something very good, very powerful, and sometimes dangerous, which transformed our minds as extensively as it is transforming our planet.
 In the 21st century, we may come to understand capitalism and the human mind well enough to better control our own destiny.
 We may attain forms of capitalism that exemplify dynamism with decency.